Background image

 Caitlin's Story

-At 16 years of age Caitlin was selected to the Matildas 2011 World Cup squad and made her debut in a friendly against New Zealand, scoring a goal to help Australia register a 3-0 win.
+Caitlin has been a key player for the Matildas since she was first brought into the squad as a 16-year-old in 2011 and made her debut in a friendly against New Zealand, scoring a goal to help Australia register a 3-0 win.

 At the 2011 World Cup in Germany Caitlin started two of Australia’s first three matches from the right back position.